localhost8080/multiloquent/README.md

 this is the readme.txt for multiloquent theme v6

 this theme has 10 widget areas:
-1) [not used]
+1) [not used] used in the head section: add a text widget in your widget area and put your custom meta tags in here
-2) in advert snippet, included on posts if device is a mobile device
+2) in advert snippet, included on posts if device is a mobile device - you can use text widgets, or a more advanced advert plugin and place widgets to suit
-3) in advert snippet, included on posts if device is not mobile device -you can use text widgets, or a more advanced advert plugin and place widgets to suit
+3) in advert snippet, included on posts if device is not mobile device - you can use text widgets, or a more advanced advert plugin and place widgets to suit
 4) in sidebar.php [so it goes under the content, but above the footer]
 5) in sidebar.php [so it goes under the content, but above the footer]
 6) in sidebar.php [so it goes under the content, but above the footer]
 7) in sidebar.php [so it goes under the content, but above the footer]
 8) used in social.php [suggested that you put a text widget in it and add in your social links - to add a second lot, eg for your rss feed / facebook page]
-9) [not used]
+9) used in navigation.php and displayed in the fixed header navigation. you can drop menus etc in here
 10) footer - just above the footer menu for you to add whatever you want

 it also has two menus: